truhlvac/KSY_GAN/README.md

 pip install numpy tensorflow pandas opencv-python tensorflow-gan icecream
 ```
 Tensorflow should by itself choose your GPU card (if you have one) and it is recomended to train this model on a GPU as it should run faster.

+In the GoogleColabVersion directory, there is a jupyter notebook which trains cdcgan architecture on celebA dataset.
+The used dataset can be downloaded at https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html .
+Please note that the version was made to run on google colab, and the code would need a slight modifications in order to run on local computer.
+The codes for processing the celebA dataset can be found in CelebritiesDatasetUtils directory.

+A simple GUI which produces images based on user input, and showcases the abilities of trained networks, can be found in the GUI directory.